hperrin/svelte-material-ui/packages/ripple/README.md

 The action accepts an array, with two entries.
 The first is a boolean, whether the ripple is enabled.
 The second is an object with the props:

+* `ripple` - Whether to enable the ripple.
 * `unbounded` - Whether the ripple is unbounded.
 * `color` - The ripple color. ('surface', 'primary', or 'secondary')
+* `classForward` - A function that receives an array of classes.
+This is used to work around Svelte removing ripple classes in certain scenarios.